Table of contents

 Who Is Exempt from Proof of Funds?

-You don’t need to submit proof of funds if:
+You do not need to submit proof of funds if:

-• You’re applying under the Canadian Experience Class (CEC), or
+• You are applying under the Canadian Experience Class (CEC), or

 ↑ Back to top